V & SAR The Overland carriages: Luggage vans

 In 1970, two Joint Stock guards vans were built for the Melbourne to Adelaide The Overland service.
 They were coded CO, and remained in use until 1994, when they were transferred to Australian National.
 Both vans were written off of the shared V/Line and Australian National rolling stock register in 1995.

+For a brief period in 1992 the CO vans were not available for use on The Overland due to maintenance requirements, and V/Line CP vans 291-294 were substituted on an as-required basis (e.g. CP294 on 3 August 1992).

 2CO was sold to West Coast Railway in 1998 and transferred to Melbourne in early December of that year.
 However, there is no evidence that it was ever restored or utilised by that group.
 In 2004, when West Coast Railway shut down, the carriage was sold to Australian Loco & Railway Carriage Company for the Murraylander service, but quickly passed on to the Geelong-based group Rail Experience.